 Nodes running PingAccess 7.2.2 or later can replicate data that's relevant for the version of PingAccess that they're running from the administrative node.
-You can find more information on clustering and configuration data replication in Clustering in PingAccess.
+For more information on clustering and configuration data replication, see Clustering in PingAccess.